archlinux/infrastructure/README.md

 it is necessary to run the following once:

     certbot certonly --email webmaster@archlinux.org --agree-tos --rsa-key-size 4096 --renew-by-default --webroot -w /var/lib/letsencrypt/ -d <domain-name>

+Note that some roles already run this automatically.

 ##### Note about opendkim